OpenNebula/docs/source/integration/infrastructure_integration/nsx_driver.rst

 Logical switches integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenNebula can manage logical switches using NSX Driver and the hook subsystem.
+OpenNebula manages logical switches using NSX Driver and the hook subsystem.
 How does it work?

 An action to create or delete a logical switch either from Sunstone, CLI or API, generates an specific event.
 If there is a hook subscribed to that event, it will execute an action or script.

-In the case of NSX, the hook will use the NSX Driver to send commands to the NSX Manager API, and will wait to the answer.
+In the NSX integration a hook will use the NSX Driver to send commands to the NSX Manager API and will wait for an answer.

-When NSX Manager finish the action, will return a response and the hook, based on that response, will end up as success or error.
+When NSX Manager finishes the action it will return a response and the hook, based on that response, will end up as success or error.

 The process of creating a logical switch is depicted below.